ceteece/fetch_sre/NOTES.md

 - also, might want to not have a global variable and refactor things into one or more structs or something
   - again, though, let's save that for the end, after things are mostly working
     - and even then, we probably should keep changes relatively minimal

+- add tests to confirm that even if we have a large number of endpoints (with delays that would take well over 15 seconds if the requests were all serialized), we can hit all of them in under 15 seconds